 Saint-Gobain engineers use the power of finite element analysis (FEA) to understand system level problems by fully understanding component level performance and its impact on the complete seat structure.
-Figure 6shows a pressure analysis performed on both a NORGLIDE® bearing and a competing solution, which in this case is a plastic part.
+Figure 6 shows a pressure analysis performed on both a NORGLIDE® bushing and a competing solution, which in this case is a plastic part.
 Seat linkages are often made using stamping techniques which often mean a breakout region in the bearing housing cross section that causes line contact on the bearing.
 So as a person sits on the seat, a force is exerted through the seat height adjuster pivot points which could cause permanent deformation on the bearing through high loads, leading to a possible failure mode.
-However, with our unique NORGLIDE® bearings, comprising a strong metal backing layer and a thick PTFE layer, the external forces are spread out, reducing the pressure exerted onto the sliding surface of the bearing.
+However, with our unique NORGLIDE® bushing, comprising a strong metal backing layer and a thick PTFE layer, the external forces are spread out, reducing the pressure exerted onto the sliding surface of the seat bushing.